AdyKalra/TestingToolsviaTestPyramid/NFR.md

 * tAURUS - Automation-friendly framework for Continuous Testing http://gettaurus.org/

+* Artillery - Artillery is a modern, powerful & easy-to-use load testing toolkit.
+Use it to ship scalable applications that stay performant & resilient under high load. https://artillery.io/

 ### Security
 * NetCraft - Web Application Security Testing.
 Netcraft’s Web Application Testing service is an internet security audit, performed by experienced security professionals.
 A key feature of the service, and one which cannot be covered by relying solely on automated testing, is application testing.https://www.netcraft.com/security-testing/web-application/